• Get Rid of Mice Fast

 How do I tell the difference between a deer mouse & a house mouse?

 Easy – look at their belly!
-The easiest way to tell these two species apart is by the color.
+The easiest way to tell these two species apart is by color.
 House mice are generally dark gray all over, whereas the deer mouse has a more defined white under-belly.

 What species of mice carry the Hantavirus?